Kanishk1002/Wine_Quality_Prediction_System_Feynn_Labs_Final_Project/README.md

 7- Decision Tree learner Node output to input Decision Tree Node input 8- Decision Tree output to input ROC Node.. (here you can evaluate your model base on AUC value)

-# Inspiration
-Use machine learning to determine which physiochemical properties make a wine 'good'!

-# Acknowledgements
-This dataset is also available from the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality , I just shared it to kaggle for convenience.
-(I am mistaken and the public license type disallowed me from doing so, I will take this down at first request.
-I am not the owner of this dataset.

-Please include this citation if you plan to use this database: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

-# Relevant publication
-P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.